tommcgurl/frontend-resources/README.md

     +  He also has a [blog](http://www.johnpapa.net/) [(see the Blog section)](#blogs)
 - [@wardbell](https://twitter.com/wardbell)
     + Ward built [BreezeJS](http://www.getbreezenow.com/)
-    + He also does a lot of work in AngularJS and tweets about that
+    + He also does a lot of work in Angular and tweets about that
     + Ward is featured in many of the [podcasts](#podcasts) above
     + Check out his [Javascript Jabber](#jj) episode on the [MEAN Stack](#mean)
-    + Also check out the [Adventures in Angular](#aia) episodes he co-hosts on testing with AngularJS
+    + Also check out the [Adventures in Angular](#aia) episodes he co-hosts on testing with Angular
 - [@scotch_io](https://twitter.com/scotch_io)
     +  Tweet when new articles com out
     +  Great way to keep up on the sites tutorials